Billy Godleman

+He served as the club captain for seven seasons (2016–2022) before he was replaced by Leus du Plooy.

+Godleman previously represented the England under-19 team.

 Early life

 Godleman was raised in Islington where he attended Islington Green School.
 His father is a London cab driver.
 During 2004, Godleman was named Bunbury Under-15 player of the year.
 David English rated him as the best English Under-15 batsman for at least 10 years, and said that he would put money on Godleman playing Test cricket for the England cricket team.
 Godleman went on to play in England's Under-16 tour to South Africa.

 Early Middlesex career

 Godleman played for the Middlesex second XI in 2003 (aged 14) and 2004.
 He made his first-class debut for Middlesex on 1 June 2005, playing against Cambridge UCCE at Fenner's.
 Also making his first-class debut in the match was Steven Finn (born 4 April 1989).
 Finn and Godleman became the two youngest first-class debutants for the county, beating the record set by 16-year-old Fred Titmus in June 1949.
-Godleman did not bat in the first innings, but opened the batting in the second innings, scored an unbeaten 69.
+Godleman did not bat in the first innings, but opened the batting in the second innings, scoring an unbeaten 69.
 He continued to play for the Middlesex second XI in 2005 and 2006, and also played for Middlesex in four Twenty20 matches in 2006.

 He played in three Under-19 Test matches against the Indian side that toured England in 2006, and in five Under-19 ODIs in Malaysia in early 2007.

 Godleman played his second first-class match for Middlesex against Oxford UCCE at the Parks in April 2007, scoring 55 after opening both innings.
 He played his third first-class match in Middlesex's first match of the 2007 County Championship, against Somerset in Taunton.
 Batting at number 5, he made 113*, sharing a fourth-wicket partnership of 80 with Owais Shah (193) and then an unbroken fifth-wicket partnership of 193 with wicket-keeper David Nash (100*), with the team declaring on 600–4.
 Somerset responded with a mammoth score of 850–7 declared, including a triple century for Justin Langer, and the match was drawn.

 In his next game, Godleman top-scored in the first innings, reaching 77 against Northamptonshire at Lord's.
 At that point he had passed 50 in all five innings he had played in first-class cricket, but his run came to an end in the second innings when he was lbw to Jason Brown for 40.